Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 How to select an offshore partner

-Finding an offshore partner that is going to be a good fit means customers are less likely to switch to another brand.
-Specifically, firms should choose partners located in a country with similar cultural values and backgrounds, with an above-average industry reputation and technologies that are up to the tasks.
-This means the offshore partner’s reputation, technology and cultural factors are ‘essential cues’ for the customers to evaluate service offshoring fit.
-If they find the fit is poor (which means they believe the offshore service partner cannot deliver services as good as they expect) customers will inevitably react negatively towards it.
+Finding an offshore partner who is a good fit means customers are less likely to switch to another brand.
+Specifically, firms should choose partners in a country with similar cultural values and backgrounds, an above-average industry reputation, and technologies that are up to the task.
+This means the offshore partner’s reputation, technology, and cultural factors are ‘essential cues’ for customers to evaluate the service offshoring fit.
+If they find the fit is poor (which means they believe the offshore service partner cannot deliver services as good as they expect), customers will inevitably react negatively.

 “One interesting finding here is that cultural similarity was not the predominant emphasis as in most country of origin research; that consumers looked equally at reputation and technological capabilities as just as important in forming impressions.”
-The authors also found that the emphasis on culture, technology and reputation would vary depending on the type of service offshored, forcing companies to think about what is important to their customers when offshoring.
+The authors also found that the emphasis on culture, technology, and reputation would vary depending on the type of service being offshored, forcing companies to consider what is important to their customers when offshoring.

 Read more: Manufacturing innovation: where are the real opportunities?